DavidHe1127/birds-supply-server/README.md

 ## GraphQL Playground

-The aim of this mini project is to familiarize myself with GraphQL and Relay.
+The aim of this mini project is to familiarize myself with GraphQL and Relay Modern.

-### Tooling & Libraries

-For GraphQL part, I am using Apollo one.

-It also has a relay app.
+### Tech stack
+  * front-end
+    * relay-modern
+  * back-end
+    * Apollo Restify Server